 "If you don't change your direction, you're bound to end up where you're headed."

-Now, I’m not here to offer you branding services today – that’s not what this site is about.
-But I did take John’s advice to heart when I built the business social pages I’ve created.
+But I did take John’s advice to heart when building the business social pages I tested as well.
 Maybe you want to start there?
 Or maybe you’re curious about how I traded stocks at my desk at work and doubled my money four years in a row?

 So, where are you headed?
 If you want to learn more about me or what I can do for you, feel free to get in touch.
-I’m always open to a good conversation, a new idea, or even a debate about pineapple on pizza.

 With a Network Administration background, this former Insurance Claims Adjuster has a knack for investigations mixed with a touch of dark and self deprecating humor.
+Chris shares insights on social media strategies and insurance claims, blending technical know-how with real-world experience.
+Learn more about Chris and his projects on the About page.

 Best thing I ever did was started trading stocks at my desk over my lunch hour.
 The second best thing was to sell my stocks to buy investment education & training.
 Third best thing was to show some kindness and buy millionaires lunch or dinner one-on-one.